 - Make friends

-This doesn’t mean to acquire superpowers or attach yourself to a high voltage machine, that is for the hospital to do.
-Power up means that you should give someone power of attorney over your healthcare.
+This doesn’t mean acquiring superpowers or attaching yourself to a high-voltage machine; that is for the hospital to do.
+Power up means giving someone power of attorney over your healthcare.

 This could include a DNR or whatever your wishes may be.
 You never know when a routine stay could turn into something that may take you out of consciousness.
 Having someone you trust to make the decisions for you means that you can work towards getting better and not be heaped with worries.